ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 as the first `alpha` parameter.
 Separation of `alpha` and `xx` domains via different keys restricts the attack surface.

-It is easy to show that if `alpha` is a random scalar, then attacker can derive no information about `xx1` from `alpha - c*xx1`.
-It is essential that `alpha` can be used only once.
-Otherwise attacker can eliminate it.
+It is easy to show that if `alpha` is a random scalar, then the attacker can derive no information about `xx1` from `alpha - c*xx1`.
+The reason is that `alpha` can be generated only in `mlsag_prepare()` and used only in `mlsag_sign()` as a first parameter, nowhere else.
-The reason is that the `alpha` scalar could be generated only in `mlsag_prepare()` and used only in `mlsag_sign()` as a first parameter, nowhere else.
+It is essential that `alpha` can be used only once as input to the `mlsag_sign()`.
+Otherwise, the attacker can eliminate it.

-Thus attacker can derive no information about `alpha` using other functions than `mlsag_sign()` as it fails HMAC check in those.
-Attacker could learn `alpha` if he knows decryption of `xx1`, but such `alpha` is just a random scalar and this knowledge cannot be reused in another `mlsag_sign()` call, making the knowledge useless.
+Thus the attacker can derive no information about `alpha` using other functions than `mlsag_sign()` as it fails HMAC check in those.
+The attacker could learn `alpha` if he knows decryption of `xx1`, but such `alpha` is just a random scalar, and this knowledge cannot be reused in another `mlsag_sign()` call, making the knowledge useless.

-This countermeasure likely breaks multisig compatibility as `alpha[i] = kLRki->k;` for multisig.
+This countermeasure likely breaks the multisig compatibility as `alpha[i] = kLRki->k;` for multisig.
 However, if alpha reuse is possible the `mlsag_sign()` can be used as decryption oracle and this cannot be simply prevented as the result of the `mlsag_sign()` directly appears in the transaction signature.

-I am not sure whether multisig is currently supported.
-If yes, there is a separate analysis required to study how to do multisig support securely.
+We are not sure whether the multisig is currently supported.
+If yes, there is a separate analysis required to study how to do the multisig support securely.

 ## Strict state model checking

-Due to low-level nature of the API functions, it is very hard to explicitly capture the state model as the function call flow highly depends on the transaction being signed, i.e., number of inputs, outputs, use of sub-addresses, UTXO types - aux keys used, etc...
+Due to the low-level nature of the API functions, it is difficult to capture the explicit state model as the function call flow highly depends on the transaction being signed, i.e., a number of inputs, outputs, use of sub-addresses, UTXO types - aux keys used, etc...

-However, the more the state model is restricted the lesser is the attacker space.
+However, the more the state model is restricted, the lesser is the attacker space.
 It is recommended to study the valid transaction construction paths and enforce obvious state transitions.

-E.g., commit to the {mixin, number of UTXO, number of transaction outputs} in the initial `open_tx()` call.
-Then enforce the rule that number of calls to `mlsag_prepare()` and `mlsag_sign()` has to be equal to the number of `UTXO` (as we have one signature per UTXO).

-Similarly, enforce `mlsag_prepare()` has to be followed exactly by `mlsag_hash()` (several times, depends on mixin, not critical to enforce number of `mlsag_hash()` calls).
+For instance, enforce a rule that the `mlsag_prepare()` has to be followed exactly by the `mlsag_hash()` (several times, depends on mixin, not critical to enforce number of the `mlsag_hash()` calls).
-Enforce that `mlsag_sign()` can be called only after `mlsag_hash()` and only once per `mlsag_prepare()`.
+Enforce that the `mlsag_sign()` can be called only after the `mlsag_hash()` and only once per `mlsag_prepare()`.
-Ideally if `mlsag_sign()` increments `sign_counter` as well after it computes the `ss` result, to enforce state change which prevents malicious state transitions.
+Ideally if the `mlsag_sign()` increments the `sign_counter` as well after it computes the `ss` result, to enforce state change, which prevents malicious state transitions.

+Client change:
+Commit to the {mixin, number of UTXO, number of transaction outputs} in the initial `open_tx()` call.
+Then enforce the rule that number of calls to the `mlsag_prepare()` and `mlsag_sign()` has to be equal to the number of `UTXO` (as we have one signature per UTXO).

 Note the basic state model enforcement can be done without changing the client.
 However, the more precise check requires to commit to the number of transaction inputs.

 ## Conclusion

-All aforementioned fixes are directly applicable on the Ledger side without need to touch the Monero codebase.
+All aforementioned fixes are directly applicable on the Ledger side without the need to touch the Monero codebase.
 The mentioned changes fix the whole family of attacks similar to those presented and effectively blocks the main attack vectors and leaks.

-It is thus possible to fix the critical vulnerability without need to release new Monero client version, which significantly speeds up the patch roll-out.
+It is thus possible to fix the critical vulnerability without need to release a new Monero client version, which significantly speeds up the patch roll-out.

 # Client-changing countermeasures

-Here follows the measures that require client modifications to work.
+Here follow the measures that require client modifications to work.
-They improve the security significantly but are not necessary to block the vulnerability.
+They improve security significantly but are not necessary to block the vulnerability.

 ## Encrypt-then-reveal

-We propose not to return plaintext values from `mlsag_sign()` directly, but to return an encrypted versions, under new, transaction specific encryption key `kse`, which is used specifically for this purpose.
+We propose not to return plaintext values from `mlsag_sign()` directly, but to return encrypted versions, under a new, transaction-specific encryption key `kse`, which is used specifically for this purpose.

 After the transaction is successfully constructed, i.e., no security assertion was violated, the Ledger returns the `kse` to the host client so it can decrypt the MLSAG signature.

-This countermeasure strictly enforces correct state transitions and blocks attacker reactivity.
+This countermeasure strictly enforces correct state transitions and blocks the attacker's reactivity.
-I.e., attacker cannot use results from previous `mlsag_sign()` calls to adapt attacking strategy as he learns the result only after protocol finishes successfully.
+I.e., the attacker cannot use results from the previous `mlsag_sign()` calls to adapt an attacking strategy as he learns the result only after the protocol finishes successfully.
 This property is important for security proofs and to strictly guard the potential attacker space.

 This change is very easy to implement and brings significant security benefits.
 However, it requires minor client code change.

-We recommend to use this measure with the new Ledger monero protocol version.
+We recommend using this measure with a new Ledger Monero protocol version.
 After some time (all users migrate to new Monero clients enforcing new signing protocol) the support for unencrypted `mlsag_sign()` can be dropped.